Getting your site listed on Search Engines is a necessary part of building a successful eCommerce business.

 Overview of Search Engines

-Or this can be found by logging in to your Shop's admin area under Settings > Feeds.
+Or, this can be found by logging in to your Shop's admin area under Settings Feeds.
+You can also get your business seen if you have a physical presence or shop, by providing Contributors Information, Indoor Maps submissions and even virtual tours

-The starting point for these and more can be found on the Get On Google page.
+The starting point for these and more can be found on the Google Webmaster page.

 - Claim your Listing (or create one if needed)